Community Transportation Academy (CTA)

 Watch the video to learn more!

-See below for FAQs and the Topic and Speaker schedule!
+See below for FAQs and more information!

 What is the Community Transportation Academy?

-*Beloit College students who are interested in participating have the option of earning credit for their work.
+*Carthage College students who are interested in participating have the option of earning credit for their work.
 See application for more details.

 Who is the Community Transportation Academy for?

-The Community Transportation Academy is for anyone in the Beloit/Rock County area who is dedicated to learning about transportation planning, implementation, and solving local transportation issues to improve health, equity, sustainability, and accessibility.
+The Community Transportation Academy is for anyone in the Kenosha area who is dedicated to learning about transportation planning, implementation, and solving local transportation issues to improve health, equity, sustainability, and accessibility.
 There is no requirement for previous knowledge or experience, just a desire to learn and be engaged throughout the course.
 City staff, elected officials, local advocates, college students, high school students, and interested community members are all encouraged to apply.
 We want a diverse, multi-generational cross-section of the community represented.

 When does the class meet?